 Action Progress Relevant going forward?
 Comment - need for intervention Encourage high levels of accessibility for pedestrians in land developments.
-This is progressed through ongoing comment and submissions advocating for pedestrian accessibility to District Plan changes and resource consent Yes This advocacy role is considered to be very important to constantly raise awareness and consideration of walking accessibility within land Review plan changes and development proposals/ applications.
-GW Policy and Strategy Division report that every opportunity is use development proposals. notifications/consent applications taken to provide input to these processes, normally through GW Environment Division.
+This is progressed through ongoing comment and submissions advocating for pedestrian accessibility to District Plan changes and resource consent Yes This advocacy role is considered to be very important to constantly raise awareness and consideration of walking accessibility within land Review plan changes and development proposals/ notifications/consent applications applications.
+GW Policy and Strategy Division report that every opportunity is taken to provide input to these processes, normally through GW Environment Division. use development proposals.
 It is also the role of TAs to ensure these considerations are included in their District Plans.